kgsws/doom_ace/readme.md

 While save game buffer is freed using `Z_Free` before it can be executed, there is nothing that would overwrite it before code execution happens.
 Any persistent code would have to be copied somewhere else though.

+#### Update (The Ultimate ...)
+There are way more entry points - if you use custom PWAD.
+Many lumps are cached before game (status bar, etc ...).
+Many of these pointers are available as a state action.
+Each Doom version has different possibilities.
+Code can be executed directly from any such lump.

 ### Modifying example
 This repository contains example code and example binary save file.
 You can test save game as provided, it has example code already included.